School of Divinity

 Comparative Buddhology in Indian Narrative Literature

-The project, Comparative Buddhology in Indian Narrative Literature, will focus on the period after the emergence of the Mahayana, one of the main traditions of Buddhism.
+The project will focus on the period after the emergence of the Mahayana, one of the main traditions of Buddhism.
+Although it officially ends in September 2023, the work will continue throughout the coming academic year.

 Governmateriality of Indigenous Religion(s)

 Dr Arkotong Longkumer is involved in the GOVMAT research.
-It is a multi-national project led by UiT the Arctic University of Norway.
-Our aim is to explore the influence of indigenous religions in different settings across the world today: in local communities, at certain international events, and in a range of diverse exchanges – social media, journalism, art, education, politics, law, environmentalism, tourism.
+It is a multi-national project led by UiT, the Arctic University of Norway.
+It aims to explore the influence of indigenous religions in different settings across the world today: in local communities, at certain international events, and in a range of diverse exchanges – social media, journalism, art, education, politics, law, environmentalism, and tourism.

 The work will build on foundations laid by a related project, Indigenous Religion(s): Local Grounds, Global Networks (INREL).